The Talisman (King and Straub novel): Plot

 Jack Sawyer, twelve years old, and his actress mother Lily Cavanaugh have moved from California to Arcadia Beach, New Hampshire, to escape the machinations of his dead father's old business partner, Morgan Sloat.
 Lily is dying of lung cancer, but refuses to accept treatment, or to communicate with Morgan, whom she has never trusted.

 Left to his own devices, Jack meets a mysterious maintenance man named Speedy Parker, who tells him about a place called the Territories, and a magical item called the Talisman that can save his mother.
-This item is hidden in a counterpart of the Alhambra Hotel in which Jack and his mother are staying, situated in a remote part of the Territories.
+This item is hidden in a counterpart of the Alhambra Hotel called the Agincourt in which Jack and his mother are staying, situated in a remote part of the Territories.

-We learn that the world Speedy calls "the Territories" exists parallel to our own.
+We learn that the world Speedy calls the Territories exists in parallel to our own.
 Some individuals in the Territories have "twinners", or counterparts, in our world.
 Twinners' births, deaths, and other major life events usually also exist in parallel.
 Twinners can "flip" or migrate to the other world, but do so by occupying the body of their counterpart.

-In rare instances (such as Jack's), a person may die in one world but not the other, making the survivor "single-natured", with the ability to switch back and forth freely between the two worlds.
-Jack is taught how to flip by Speedy Parker, who he learns is the twinner of a gunslinger named Parkus in the Territories.
+In rare instances (such as Jack's), a person may die in one world but not the other.
+When this happens, the survivor becomes "single-natured", with the ability to switch back and forth freely between the two worlds.
+Jack is taught how to flip by Speedy Parker, who he learns is the twinner of a lawmaker (retroactively identified in Black House as a gunslinger) named Parkus in the Territories.
 The beloved Queen Laura of the Territories is the twinner of Jack's mother (who is known as the "Queen of the B Movies"), and, like Jack's mother, Queen Laura is dying.
 Speedy tells Jack that the Talisman is capable of healing both Lily and her Twinner.

 Jack sets off to seek the mystical Talisman in the parallel world, with help and encouragement from Speedy Parker.
-Arriving in the Territories, he encounters the sadistic Osmond, a henchman of Morgan of Orris, who is an enemy of Queen Laura.
+Arriving in the Territories and helped by Captain of the Guard, Captain Farren, he encounters the sadistic whip-wielding Osmond, a henchman of Morgan of Orris, who is an enemy of Queen Laura.
 Morgan of Orris is the Territories counterpart of Morgan Sloat, the business partner who may have caused the death of Jack's father.
-Both versions of Morgan are hunting for Jack, and are aware of his nature.
+Both versions of Morgan are hunting for Jack, and are aware of his nature, as well as their own.

 Jack narrowly escapes being caught by Morgan of Orris and takes refuge in woods by the side of the road.
 But the forest is dangerous: sentient trees attack Jack, forcing him to flip back into this world.
 Hoping travel will be safer in his world, Jack continues his journey through the U.S. and gets a job working as a barback in Oatley, New York.
 The owner, Smokey Updike, is ruthless and abusive towards Jack and keeps him a virtual prisoner.